abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 📝 **NOTE**: `ORG` is a directive that tells the assembler to set the starting address of the code to 100 hexadecimal (256 in decimal).
 This is typically used when creating `.COM` files in MS-DOS.

-In the previous example we are adding the value in the location of the register `SI` with the value of `AX` and the result is added to the register `AX`.
+In the previous example, we are adding the value in the location of the register `SI` with the value of `AX` and the result is added to the register `AX`.

 ### 2️⃣ The SUB Instruction